roger-/PyInductor/README.md

 Tuned length = 10.838 mm -> inductance = 50.000 nH
 ```

 You can also analyze the effect of changing an arbitrary input parameter (length, temperature, frequency, etc.) on an output quantity (inductance, Q, sensitivity, etc.).

-For example you can obtain plots of the Q and self resonant frequency vs. wire diameter (while varying the length to fix the inductance):
+For example, you can obtain plots of the Q and self resonant frequency vs. wire diameter, while varying the length to fix the inductance:

 ![](http://i.imgur.com/RThvH.png)

-Or see how it affects the temperature coefficient of the inductance:
+You can also see how it affects the temperature coefficient of the inductance:

 ![](http://i.imgur.com/y5D2L.png)